CalPoly-CSSE/CSC-department-history/docs/index.md

 direction - forward, and only one speed -- wide open.

 What will computer science be in the future?
 How do we visualize it?
-Based on the last 30 years, it will be impossible to predict -- enjoy the journey!
+Based on the last 60 years, it will be impossible to predict -- enjoy the journey!

-This volume relates the story of the evolution of the Cal Poly Computer Science Department over the past quarter century.
+This volume relates the story of the evolution of the Cal Poly Computer Science Department over the past half-century.

 As you read, identify the people in the pictures and in your mind's eye go back in time with them and put yourself in their places.
 Try to understand their opportunities, their challenges.
 We hope you enjoy reading this small history and gain an even greater appreciation of your students, the faculty who preceded you, and our profession.